Framing Facts

 Contemporary, and Slim-Line.
 Each is available in various sizes.
 The size

-required is usually determined by a formula relating to the width and height of
+required is usually determined by a formula relating to the width and

-your artwork.
-The Lights can be mounted directly on the rear of the frame for the
+height of your artwork.
+The Lights can be mounted directly on the rear of

-greatest convenience and flexibility.
-Or, it can be attached to the wall.
-Most
+the frame for the greatest convenience and flexibility.
+Or, it can be

-people prefer to have electrical outlets installed directly behind the artwork, so
+attached to the wall.
+Most people prefer to have electrical outlets installed

-that there are no visible electrical cords.
-Also, several finishes are available in all
+Also, several finishes are available in all three styles.

 Slim-Line